-- The chance to meet other writers – both at our events and virtually via our members-only Facebook page
+- Meeting and networking with other crime writers – both at our events and virtually via our members-only Facebook page

-- The chance to attend our annual conference, exclusively for crime writers
+- The pleasure of attending our annual conference, exclusively for CWA crime writers

-- Meet publicists, journalists, bloggers, and other associate members
+- Meeting publicists, journalists, bloggers, editors and other associate members

-- Our wide range of contacts in libraries and bookshops and festivals, to help you organise and publicise your author events
+- Our wide range of contacts in libraries and festivals, to help you organise and publicise your author events

 - Our monthly magazine, Red Herrings, and regular e newsletters full of news, events, and opportunities for crime writers

-- Sell your books and engage directly with thousands of crime fans through our Crime Readers’ Association.
-As well as the website, where you can post blogs and have your books and profile featured in Find An Author, we send a regular newsletter and a bimonthly ezine to a very large database, all of which help our members to reach new audiences.
+- Selling your books and engaging directly with thousands of crime writing fans through our Crime Readers’ Association.
+As well as the website, where you can post blogs and have your books – complete with Amazon and Hive links – and profile featured in Find An Author, we send a regular newsletter featuring members’ news, and a bimonthly ezine with details of members’ new books, to a database of over 10,000 – all of which help our members to reach new audiences.

-- Access to a dedicated free tax helpline for members, provided by HW Fisher & Company.
+- Access to a dedicated free tax helpline for members, kindly provided by HW Fisher & Company.

 Who can join?